SparksNetwork/sparks-frontend/src/pages/docs/adrs/adr-003-short-functional-specs.md

 This document should be short, to the point, updated and versioned.

 The proposed features described in the document can be prioritized against  their value added (MUST/MAY/NICE TO HAVE etc.).
-This allows arbitraging features implementation during unavoidable time-crunches. (cf. http://www.joelonsoftware.com/items/2007/10/26.html)
+This allows arbitraging features implementation during unavoidable time-crunches.

 Lastly this document can serve as an entry to any programmer in the development team to quickly enter the code base related to the feature at hand.